MastodonC/witan.send/doc/dsdr/0005-leaver-transition.md

 ## Decision

-A leaver is someone whose EHCP has ended or has moved out of the Local Authority and therefore the Local Authority are no longer responsible for their education and support.
+A leaver is someone whose EHCP has ended or has moved out of the Local Authority and therefore the Local Authority is no longer responsible for their education and support.
 A leaver for 2016 would be someone who between Jan-16 and Jan-17 transitioned out of SEND.

 In terms of data a leaver would have "NONSEND" for their ending need and setting (`need-2` and `setting-2`) and a specific SEND need and setting for their starting need and setting (`need-2` and `setting-2`).
 They would still require an applicable calendar year and academic years.